 Competition tasks must be simple, without being easy.
-There is much evidence listed in Annex 4 of the FAI, many of which were never used in classical competitions FAI for many years.
-In order to simplify the competition, only a few navigation tasks, accuracy and economy were selected and building on world last two competition and indications of FAI rules of 2019.
-This will allow shorter briefings and reduce the risk of confusion (especially when it is the first time that pilots have contact with these tasks), in addition to waste time with planning too long problems and long delays for the release of scores.
+There is much evidence listed in Annex 4 of the FAI, many of which were few used in classical competitions FAI.
+To simplify the competition, only a few navigation tasks, accuracy and economy were selected based on worlds last competitions and indications of FAI rules of 2020.
+This will allow shorter briefings and reduce the risk of mistaken (especially when it is the first time that pilots have contact with these tasks), in addition to waste time with planning too long problems and long delays for the release of scores.